microsoft/Data-Science-For-Beginners/5-Data-Science-In-Cloud/19-tbd/README.md

 df = dataset.to_pandas_dataframe()
 df.describe()
 ```
-#### 2.5.2 AutoML Configuration
+#### 2.5.2 AutoML Configuration and training

 To set the AutoML configuration, use the [AutoMLConfig class](https://docs.microsoft.com/en-us/python/api/azureml-train-automl-client/azureml.train.automl.automlconfig(class)?view=azure-ml-py).

-As described in the doc, there are a lot of settings with which you can play with.
-For this project, we will use the following settings:
+As described in the doc, there are a lot of parameters with which you can play with.
+For this project, we will use the following parameters:

 - `experiment_timeout_minutes`: The maximum amount of time (in minutes) that the experiment is allowed to run before it is automatically stopped and results are automatically made available
 - `max_concurrent_iterations`: The maximum number of concurrent training iterations allowed for the experiment.
 - `primary_metric`: The primary metric used to determine the experiment's status.
+- `compute_target`: The Azure Machine Learning compute target to run the Automated Machine Learning experiment on.
+- `task`: The type of task to run.
+Values can be 'classification', 'regression', or 'forecasting' depending on the type of automated ML problem to solve.
+- `training_data`: The training data to be used within the experiment.
+It should contain both training features and a label column (optionally a sample weights column).
+- `label_column_name`: The name of the label column.
+- `path`: The full path to the Azure Machine Learning project folder.
+- `enable_early_stopping`: Whether to enable early termination if the score is not improving in the short term.
+- `featurization`: Indicator for whether featurization step should be done automatically or not, or whether customized featurization should be used.
+- `debug_log`: The log file to write debug information to.

 ```python
 from azureml.train.automl import AutoMLConfig